sarkershantonu/Automation-Getting-Started/Jmeter-maven-perf-test/readme.md

 # Jmeter tests with maven plugins
 - We will run test
-- we will analyze results
+- we will generate reports

 # Maven POM
 - As this is performance testing , we will run test in maven verify phase(as integration test)
 - There is no Java coding involve, so, no source/test code. those will be empty folders.
-- JMX Script folder :
+- JMX Script folder : /src/test/jmeter
-- Properties folder :
+- Properties folder : /src/test/jmeter
 - Test Data(CSV) folder :